Book 1

 Bloom Filter

 Answers the question “Is this item in the set?” with either a confident “no” or a nervous “probably yes”.
-False positives are possible, it is probabilistic.
+False positives are possible, therefore it is probabilistic.

 We can check the database (expensive operation though) after bloom filter has answered with a “probably yes”.